tim-yung/Calgary-EduRent-Analytics/readme.md

 ## Project Overview

-This project is designed to assist families moving to Calgary, Canada, in finding optimal rental properties based on proximity to quality schools and community safety.
-The application integrates data from public school zones, school rankings, and real-time rental listings, enriched with crime statistics to offer a comprehensive daily report on potential housing.
+This project is designed to assist families relocating to Calgary, Canada, by providing a specialized tool that identifies ideal rental properties strategically located within designated walk zones or attendance areas of highly rated public schools and in neighborhoods with favorable safety ratings.
+Utilizing an efficient end-to-end data pipeline, the application integrates daily rental listings, detailed public school zones, school performance rankings, and local crime statistics.
+This comprehensive integration delivers a daily report that empowers families to make well-informed housing decisions.

 ## Related Medium Article